daumiller/P4Gutter/README.md

 Sublime Text 3 plugin to display Perforce diffs in the gutter.
 See additions, deletions, and modifications.

+## Note
+*This project is not actively maintained.
+I no longer have access to a P4 server to test against.*

 ### Looks like
 ![screenshot](screenshot.png)